-For cycle-friendly accommodation right on the trail, check out Out in the Styx guesthouse near Arapuni, and Lake Maraetai Lodge.
-There are five road-accessible riverside camps along the route, and other options dotted throughout the surrounding countryside.
-Cambridge, Putaruru and Taupo are also conveniently close.
-Accommodation providers partnered with the trail are listed on the Waikato River Trails website.
+For cycle-friendly accommodation right on the trail, check out Lake Maraetai Lodge(opens in new window)in Mangakino.
+There are five road-accessible riverside camps along the route, and other options dotted around the surrounding countryside.